I ran across this article from Brainpickings about letters that Albert Einstein wrote to his own children. He writes to his 11 year old son,

 How engaged will students be in online lessons this year?
 What would Einstein think of 6 and 7 year olds learning how to read, write, and count by way of screens?
 What would he think of high schoolers logging in for a minimum of 180 minutes everyday without face-to-face interaction with their peers?
 Extending virtual instruction for students indefinitely everywhere as a mainstay form of schooling will have long and short term consequences on individual and collective levels.
 There are so many issues to this, it can be difficult to grasp.
-But I hope I can make a few points here.
+But I hope I can stir a points here.

 First, when we are totally engaged and losing track of time as Einstein described, this is about relevance, interest, self-motivation and choice.
 Schools typically provide very little choice in learning.
 Einstein knew, the best way to learn is not necessarily in school.
 Yet, we can learn some things in school, and we can also learn some things on computers.
 Technology has its place, but a screen does nothing to engage us with the same completeness that real-life tasks do.
 What if we embraced this challenge of school closure due to pandemic as an opportunity to learn through real tasks with verve and interest?
-Things like playing music and doing practical tasks have a real place in daily life for healthy people with curious minds.
-Too much external, academic programming makes us lose touch with that sense of agency and autonomy to do purposeful activities.
+Things like playing music and doing practical tasks like carpentry have a real place in daily life for healthy people with curious minds.
+Too much external, academic programming makes us lose touch with that sense of agency and autonomy to do purposeful activities with our hands.

 Second, there is the idea that when schools are at their healthiest and best, they can provide a sense of community.
 When schools are at their worst they provide a sense of alienation, perpetuating societal indoctrination, propaganda, and racism.
 Sometimes schools can be very sick places.

-A school was meant to be a place where we provide a well-rounded offering of activities with the intent to enrich human experience, but that is definitely not always achieved?
+Why did humans develop schools?
+A school was meant to be a place where we provide a well-rounded offering of activities with the intent to enrich human experience, but that is definitely not always achieved.
 What opportunities, advantages and disadvantages does virtual learning offer us?
 How can we meet our needs for community?
 What good schools provide, virtual learning cannot easily provide the same way.
 On the flip side, perhaps the hidden opportunity of not being in a school building is that we have more time to heal from the ills of our own society.
 We have more time to reflect on what we want, and more time for the kind of learning Einstein talks about, if we are able to take advantage of it.
 We will need to control our time better, however, and not be mindlessly controlled by our screens.
-One need only recall the movie Wall-E to imagine how life in the future might be if we allow ourselves to be controlled be screens and materialism.
+One need only recall the movie Wall-E to imagine how life in the future might be if we allow ourselves to be controlled by our screens and materialism.